-- When you buy TSLA, you’re buying a legal representation of a piece of the Tesla company, but “a TSLA” isn’t really related to a car.
+- For example, when you buy the stock TSLA, you’re buying a legal representation of a piece of the Tesla company; but, a unit of TSLA stock isn’t really related to a car.

 Bottom line: When you own a token like LINK (or the thousands of other ones that do different things), it’s not only a store of value like money, but it’s also a piece of the dapp or project associated with it (e.g., Chainlink in the case of LINK).